 With around 25,000 students and 3,000 employees, Landstede is one of the largest educational institutions in the Netherlands.
-The group offers both secondary and secondary vocational education at 44 locations in the Netherlands.
+The group offers secondary, vocational and adult education, at 44 locations in the Netherlands.

 Fast internet for more than 30,000 users has an impact on the network